 A little more on why I’m qualified to teach on selling data courses online

 To date, I’ve written five books.
-The first book I wrote was a self-published travel book in 2012, and it basically failed due to lack of market research before product creation!
-The other four books were published by Wiley and are on the topics of data science and big data – and so far they’ve been bought and read by over 250,000 readers across the world.
+The first book I wrote was a self-published travel book in 2012.
+It basically failed due to lack of market research before product creation!
+The other four books were published by Wiley and are on the topics of data science and big data.
+And so far, they’ve been bought and read by over 250,000 readers across the world.

-In terms of courses, I launched my first course back in 2014 on R. I created it myself without much of a real strategy behind it – I didn’t take any program or get coaching on how to properly create and launch a successful course.
-In the end, I wasn’t too proud of it, didn’t make much money, and ended up taking it down within six months.
+In terms of courses, I launched my first course back in 2014 on R. I created it myself without much of a real strategy behind it.
+I didn’t take any program or get coaching on how to properly create and launch a successful course.
+In the end, I wasn’t too proud of it.
+It didn’t make much money, and I ended up taking it down within six months.

 I now have five courses with LinkedIn Learning all on data science, which I earn $3,000 a month in residual income from, and we’ve scaled to 1 million learners.
 I’ve also pre-sold a program for $90,000 in less than eight months.

 So as you can see, I have a fair bit of experience selling digital products the right way – and the wrong way too!
 Let me help you skip the trial and error so you can get straight to being successful selling data courses online.
 Sound good?!

 Step 1: Decide who it’s for and the transformation it provides.